NREL/BuildingMOTIF/docs/tutorials/model_validation.md

 ### Validating the Model

 We can now ask BuildingMOTIF to validate the model against the manifest and ask BuildingMOTIF for some details if it fails.
-We also have to be sure to include the supporting shape collections containing the definitions used in the manifest.
+By default, BuildingMOTIF will include all shape collections imported by the manifest (`owl:imports`).
+BuildingMOTIF will complain if the manifest requires ontologies that have not yet been loaded into BuildingMOTIF; this is why we are careful to load in the Brick and Guideline36 libraries at the top of this tutorial.

 ```{code-cell}
 validation_result = model.validate()